Sebphil18/OpenGLPractice/index.md

 };
 ```
 ## ShaderProgram
 A ShaderProgram represents a collection of vertex-, geometry- (optional) and fragmentshader.
-It is used to quickly create and use shaders.
-The following code snippet demonsrtates the usage of such a shader-program:
+It is used to quickly create and use shader.
+The following code snippet demonstrates the usage of such a shader-program:
 ```C++
 ShaderProgram program(
         "src/shader/vertex/VertexPhong.glsl",